Daniel-A3/AssemblyProgram/README.md

 # AssemblyProgram
-Program written in x86_32 (AT&amp;T syntax) that finds the minimum of a range of numbers.
+Program written in x86_32 (AT&amp;T syntax) assembly that finds the minimum of a range of numbers.